miekg/dns/README.markdown

 Features:

 * UDP/TCP queries, IPv4 and IPv6;
-* Fast, query speed should be around 30K qps.
-Parsing RR (from zonefiles) does about 25K RR/s.
+* Fast, reply speed should be around 30K qps.
+Parsing RR (from zonefiles) goes with 25K RR/s.
-    This is expected to be optimized in the near future;
+    This is expected to be optimized further.
 * Client and server side programming (mimicking the http package);
 * Asynchronous queries for client and server;
 * RFC 1035 zone file parsing.